cloudinary/cloudinary_angular/samples/photo_album/README.md

 In order to add images to our photo album that would later be rettrievable from the Cloudinary service we must select a tag which will serve as our source for the list.
 In this case `myphotoalbum`.
 While this can tag can actually be set in the upload preset and be hidden from the client side, in this sample we included it in the request itself to make this sample work without fursther configuration steps.

+The `photoUploadCtrl` uses the [Angular File Upload](https://github.com/danialfarid/angular-file-upload) in order to configure the direct upload widget.

-The `photoUploadCtrl` uses the Cloudinary JQuery library in order to configure the direct upload widget.
+The `photoUploadCtrlJQuery` uses the Cloudinary JQuery library in order to configure the direct upload widget.
 Notice that changes to the title field are propagated to the `formData` being sent in the upload request.
 This is meant to illustrate the possiblity of attaching extra meta-data to each upload image.

-Also note, this upload widget uses the `upload_preset` we configured in Configuration step.
+Also note, these upload widgets use the `upload_preset` we configured in Configuration step.
 This uses the settings defined on Cloudinary side to process the uploaded file.

 ### List Resource ###